 (4) This section does not apply if the prospective adoptive parent of a child is the step-parent or carer of the child.

+[Section 50 amended by No. 34 of 2004 s.
+251.]

 51. Medical report as to child’s health before placement

-The Director-General is not to place a child with a view to the child’s adoption unless the Director-General possesses a report of a medical practitioner who has examined the child, to the effect that —
+The CEO is not to place a child with a view to the child’s adoption unless the CEO possesses a report of a medical practitioner who has examined the child, to the effect that —

 (a) the child has undergone a serology test within 21 days before the date of the report and the medical practitioner has been informed of the results of the test; and